ggkarabas/CS403-Project3/README.md

 echo("Current counter value: " + String(counter.count))  # Outputs 'Current counter value: 5'
 ```

+# Implementing DumPy as a Programming Language

+Creating DumPy as a programming language is achievable, though it requires careful planning and significant development effort.
+Below is an outline to guide the process.

+---

+## 1. Define the Grammar (Parser)
+- Use a parser generator like [ANTLR] or Python's `ply`
+- Translate DumPy's grammar rules into a formal grammar recognized by your chosen tool.

+---

+## 2. Implement a Lexer
+- Define tokens for:
+  - Keywords
+  - Operators
+  - Literals
+  - Other syntactic elements
+- Use tools like `ply` or ANTLR to tokenize DumPy source code.

+---

+## 3. Develop a Compiler or Interpreter
+- **Option 1:** Write an interpreter to execute DumPy code directly.
+- **Option 2:** Build a compiler that transpiles DumPy into Python or bytecode for a custom virtual machine.
+- Start with a simple interpreter using Python for rapid prototyping.

+---

+## 4. Integrate a Type Checker
+- Implement static type checking to enforce DumPy’s type safety principles.
+- Use Abstract Syntax Trees (ASTs) to validate:
+  - Function signatures
+  - Variable types
+  - Return values

+---

+## 5. Build a Standard Library
+- Provide built-in functions (`echo`, `range`, etc.) and common data structures (lists, dictionaries).
+- Ensure consistency with DumPy's philosophy of simplicity and clarity.

+---

+## 6. Error Handling
+- Create clear, precise error messages for syntax and runtime errors.
+- Use descriptive messages to guide developers toward solutions.

 This comprehensive guide has introduced the fundamental concepts of DumPy, from variables and collections to control flow, functions, and object-oriented programming.
 DumPy’s design philosophy prioritizes clear, maintainable code, and this is reflected throughout its grammar and syntax.
 By enforcing best practices, DumPy helps developers write code that is clean, understandable, and easy to debug.